 Also, some companies sell essential oils that are diluted with carrier oils.
 Doing such does not mean that you are getting an adulterated oil as long as that dilution is disclosed on the label.

-Besides, so many companies list only 1 ingredient on the label and that does not mean that they are selling only pure oils.
+Just does not mean that they are selling only pure oils.
 They put in synthetic fillers or other adulterants and of course they aren’t going to list those on their label.

-Can you imagine a label for a Lavender Essential Oil that claims to be quality that says: “Lavender Essential Oil and Synthetic Lavender added” on the label?
+Can you imagine a label for a Lavender Oil that claims to be quality that says: “Lavender Essential Oil and Synthetic Lavender added” on the label?
 Well, if you see that–don’t buy it :).

 If the essential oils are certified organic, are they necessarily pure?

 There are some advantages to buying organic essential oils in some cases, but purity is not necessarily one of them.
-There are companies that have tested organic essential oils and found them not to be pure.
-And I have verification of that in my inbox.
+There are companies that have tested organic essential oils and found them not to be pure (and I have verification of that in my inbox.)

 Basically there aren’t really any GMO plants that are made into essential oils, so no worries here.

-And just because an essential oil is marked as being GMO-free doesn’t mean at all that it is for sure a pure essential oil.
+Second, just because an essential oil is marked as being GMO-free doesn’t mean at all that it is for sure a pure essential oil.